sf-wdi-40/publify-debugging-lab/README.md

 $ brew install imagemagick # this can take a while!
 ```

-Finally, you should be ready to `bundle`:
+Using ruby 2.2.5, you should be ready to install bundler and then run `bundle`:

 ``` bash
 $ gem install bundler